4.1 Activities of Daily Living & Personal Care

 Key Takeaways

-• Wash from cleanest to dirtiest: eyes first (inner to outer canthus, no soap), perineal area last during a complete bed bath
+• Wash from cleanest to dirtiest: eyes first (inner to outer canthus, no soap, new cloth area per eye), perineal area last during a complete bed bath

-• Perineal care for females is always front to back (clean to dirty) to prevent urinary tract infection
+• Perineal care for females is always front to back (clean to dirty) to prevent urinary tract infection; for males clean from the tip outward and return a retracted foreskin

-• For an unconscious resident, give oral care with the head turned to the side and never put fingers in the mouth without a padded tongue blade
+• For an unconscious resident, give oral care every 2 hours with the head turned to the side, a padded tongue blade, and a small amount of solution to prevent aspiration

-Activities of daily living (ADLs) are the routine self-care tasks a person normally performs without help: bathing, dressing, grooming, oral care, toileting, and eating.
-New Jersey CNAs assist with ADLs while protecting dignity, privacy, and independence.
-On the NNAAP skills evaluation, several of the five tested skills come directly from this section, so technique and order matter.
+Activities of daily living (ADLs) are the routine self-care tasks a person normally performs without help: bathing, dressing, grooming, oral care, toileting, and eating (transferring and mobility are sometimes added).
+New Jersey CNAs assist with ADLs while protecting the resident's dignity, privacy, and independence — the federal Nursing Home Reform Act and NJ's resident-rights rules require that residents do as much for themselves as they safely can.
+The CNA's job is to assist, not take over.

 Bathing

-Bathing cleans skin, improves circulation, and gives the CNA a chance to observe the skin.
-The two most common methods are the complete bed bath (for fully dependent residents) and the partial bath (face, hands, axillae, and perineal area).
+Bathing cleans the skin, improves circulation, and gives the CNA a chance to observe the whole body for bruising, rashes, or breakdown.
+The two common methods are the complete bed bath (for fully dependent residents) and the partial bath (face, hands, axillae, and perineal area).

 The Clean-to-Dirty Rule